Diary of an Urban Dyer

 My love of plants began in childhood.
 As I grew, I acquired an allotment, learnt to forage, and started to make botanical syrups, oil infusions and teas.
 When I subsequently trained to become a medical herbalist like my great grandfather, I spent hours studying their medicinal properties along with their other uses.
 I was frequently amazed by how many plants could be used for dyeing or brewing.
 Or both!

-This is an ongoing photographic account of my year of urban dyeing.
-A written version including all my recipes will follow!
+Below is a photographic account of my year of urban dyeing.